 - curators of art galleries and museums

 - educators in nonacademic, public service programs

 - teachers in public and private schools (after completing our post-bac certification program)

-Among the institutions employing Armstrong graduates are: Chatham County and other regional school districts, the Corps of Engineers, the Marine Extension Center of the University of Georgia, Memorial Medical Center, National Oceanic and Atmospheric Administration (NOAA), Oatland Island Educational Center, the Roundhouse Museum of Savannah, the Telfair Academy of Arts and Sciences, Gulfstream Aerospace, and Armstrong Atlantic State University.
+Among the institutions employing Armstrong graduates are: Chatham County and other regional school districts, the Corps of Engineers, the Marine Extension Center of the University of Georgia, Memorial Medical Center, National Oceanic and Atmospheric Administration (NOAA), Oatland Island Educational Center, the Roundhouse Museum of Savannah, the Telfair Academy of Arts and Sciences, Gulfstream Aerospace, and Armstrong State University.

 In addition to earning direct employment, the Bachelor of Arts degree in Art provides the basis for further professional education.
 Our graduates have successfully pursued M.F.A. and M.Ed. degrees in the fields of ceramics, illustration, painting, photography and masters of education degrees in art education.